-3. Census Evidence of Employment Discrimination
+3. Census evidence of employment discrimination

 Casual observation of the dining rooms of Manhattan restaurants suggests that the more "elite" the establishment, the fewer employees of color.
-The most dramatic differences are observable among higher level-front of the house staff, such as servers, bartenders, and supervisors, although it often also extends to serving assistants such as food runners and table bussers.
-Consistent with such observations, 2000 Census data in section B of Table 1 shows that front of the house employees earning more than \$40,000 per year in 2000 were 14.2% less likely to be persons of color and 35.8% less likely to be U.S. citizens than their lesser-paid counterparts.
+The most dramatic differences are observable among higher level staff, such as servers, bartenders, and supervisors, although it sometimes encompasses serving assistants such as food runners and table bussers.
+Consistent with such observations, 2000 Census data in Section B of Table 1 shows that front of the house employees earning more than \$40,000 per year in 2000 were 14.2% less likely to be persons of color and 35.8% less likely to be U.S. citizens than their lesser-paid counterparts.
 They were also 55.0% less likely to be female.

 Do race, national origin, and gender discrimination underlie these disparities?
 Before concluding so, we must take account of employee qualifications.
-Economists define discrimination as valuation in the labor market of worker characteristics, such as race and gender, not related to worker's on-the-job productivity (Arrow, 1998).
-Section C of Table 1 shows that front of the house restaurant employees in Manhattan making more than \$40,000 differ from their lower-paid counterparts by offering 58.4% more work experience, 17.1% more education, and 13.9% more English language skills -- qualifications arguably related to employees' ability to perform their jobs.
+Economists define discrimination as valuation in the labor market of workers' characteristics, such as race and gender, not related to their on-the-job productivity (Arrow, 1998).
+Section C of Table 1 shows that front of the house restaurant employees in Manhattan making more than \$40,000 differ from their lower-paid counterparts by offering 58.4% more work experience, 17.1% more education, and 13.9% more English language skills-qualifications arguably related to employees' ability to perform their jobs.
 Such differences need to be controlled for before ascribing differences in labor market outcomes to employers' discriminatory behavior.